-In the blink of an eye, life changes, and it’s often not until we look back that we realize how fast it has.
+In the blink of an eye, life changes, and it’s often not until we look back that we realize how much it has.
+My kids are growing up.
+We’ve change.
 It’s when we are stepping into the next stage of life that a bit of melancholy settles in about what has passed.

 My grammy Frances always said that “Life is like a roll of toilet paper.
 The closer to end it gets, the faster it goes.”
 Think about it…so true, right?

 I waited (or perhaps resisted) having children but when I did, I was ALL IN!